Scaling LLM Codegen Past the One-Shot Demo

 Same transformation as before, but for the technical side.
 Architecture diagrams, data flows, integration methods, constraints—everything a developer needs to start writing code without guessing.

-Look, a technical spec that lives outside the LLM’s ephemeral context window is genuinely powerful.
+Turn our technical discussion into a technical specification.
+Include architecture, technology choices, data flows, APIs or integrations, operational constraints, testing strategy, and open risks.
+Keep it concrete enough that a developer can start implementation without guessing.A technical spec that lives outside the LLM’s context window is useful.
 You can feed pieces of it into future sessions.
 You can hand it to a human.
 You can diff it when requirements shift.
-It’s a artifact that compounds in value.
+It becomes an artifact instead of another evaporating chat.

 5. Modularization of the Product Specification